kachan1208/hello-world/README.md

 <SectionTitle>Sign and Encrypt Data</SectionTitle>

 As previously noted, we encrypt data to hide the message's real content from other parties.
-But a recipient also needs to be sure that a third party has not modified the message's content and that the message actually came from the correct sender.
+But a recipient also needs to be sure that a third party has not modified the message's content and that the message actually came from the expected, authorized sender.
 So, in addition to encrypting message data for data security, e3kit uses digital signatures to verify data integrity.

-`eThree.encrypt(data, publicKeys)` signs the data with the sender's private key and encrypts them for recipients' public keys.
+`eThree.encrypt(data, publicKeys)` signs the data with the sender's private key and encrypts the message for recipients' public keys.

-The `publicKeys` parameter is an array of public keys of the recipients.
-You need to use the `eThree.lookupPublicKeys(identities)` method to retrieve the public keys of users by their `identities`.
+The `publicKeys` parameter is an array of all the recipients' public keys.
+In order to retrieve the public keys of users using their `identities` and generate this array, you'll need to use the `eThree.lookupPublicKeys(identities)` function.

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsSignEncrypt}</CodeSnippet>